Skip to main content

 You can now use the following example eventHandler:

-If you have built your fields and tables correctly, IntelliJ will be able to find Trade.
-If not, go back and build your fields and tables.
+If you have built your tables correctly, IntelliJ will be able to find Trade.
+If not, go back and check the fields in your tables.

 eventHandler<Trade, CustomTradeEventReply>(name = "CUSTOM_TRADE_EVENT") {